andre-krueger/hacker-news-clone-rust-graphql/README.md

 To create an admin user, run `cargo run --bin create_admin USERNAME PASSWORD`.

 To regenerate the schema on any backend change, run `cargo watch -s "(cd ../frontend; npm run download-schema)"`

+Before running, be sure to reverse both 8000 and 8081